What's the Difference Between Referrals and Affiliates on Teachable?

 When a student refers a friend, both the student and the friend receive a reward.
 The friend gets a discount on their purchase, while the student gets a discount they can redeem against future purchases on your school.

-Word-of-mouth marketing - Referrals leverage the trust and existing relationships your students have with their friends and community.
+• Word-of-mouth marketing - Referrals rely on the trust and existing relationships your students have with their friends and community.

 Affiliate marketing involves partnering with individuals or businesses (affiliates) who promote your courses in exchange for a commission on sales they generate.